Published online Jun 21, 2018. doi: 10.3748/wjg.v24.i23.2518

 Published online: June 21, 2018

-To compare endoscopic submucosal dissection (ESD) outcomes between Eastern and Western countries.
+To provide a global comparison of ESD outcomes between Eastern and Western countries.

 A systematic review and meta-analysis were conducted on studies reporting ESD outcomes.
 Were excluded studies with less than 50 patients, using hybrid ESD technique or targeting subepithelial lesions.
 Primary and secondary outcomes were efficacy of ESD (curative, en bloc and R0 resection), complications (bleeding, perforation) and other related factors as local recurrence and procedural time.

 Our meta-analysis showed that Eastern countries have better ESD outcomes compared to Western countries for curative, en bloc and R0 resection.
 ESD performed in Western countries were associated with a higher proportion of perforation requiring surgery.
 Subgroups analysis by organ showed similar outcomes for gastric lesions while Eastern countries had better curative, en bloc and R0 resection rates for colorectal lesions.